 The IFPO has been operating in temporary space during the pandemic, as our historic Church space was no longer available and we needed a site where social distancing was possible.
 In the spring, when the Oranges were hit very hard with COVID cases, our volunteers delivered food and diapers directly to significant numbers of IFPO clients.
 During the summer, we transitioned to an appointment-based food pickup service for registered, existing IFPO clients.
 By the fall, we were operating both a walk-up and car line system of pre-packaged bags and produce boxes as well as a very small delivery system for a few elderly and disabled clients who cannot get to our new site.
 We currently serve as many as 425 clients a week.
 Throughout this entire time, IFPO leadership has worked closely with the Community FoodBank of NJ to bring tens of thousands of pounds of perishable and non-perishable food to the City of Orange and East Orange Township for their direct distribution to residents in need.

 The IFPO began operating as a client choice pantry several years ago, offering clients more of a grocery store experience, to select their own food, rather than receiving a pre-packaged bag of groceries.
 This process encourages healthy choices, offering fresh fruit and vegetables weekly, while also serving clients with dignity and respect.
 Unfortunately, we had to suspend this model and institute pre-packaged distributions during the pandemic in order to limit the handling of food.
 We hope to be able to offer client choice again.

 The IFPO is one of a few area pantries that offers a Diaper Program to assist new parents.
 Before the pandemic, we distributed more than 13,000 diapers, wipes and diaper cream monthly.
 The IFPO provided diapers to 358 babies each month in 2109.
-In August, 2020, we provided 209 babies (a 24% increase over September, 2020) with a full case of approximately 100 diapers, wipes and ointment, essentials not readily available from other sources.
+In In October, 2020, we provided 209 babies (a 24% increase over September, 2020) with a full case of approximately 100 diapers, wipes and ointment, essentials not readily available from other sources.
 Babies got their diapers when clients came, by appointment, to the S. Jefferson parking lot to pick up diapers and food.